sundsvallai/intric/docs/contributing.md

 ### Domain-Driven Design
 - Follow the DDD principles outlined in [Domain Driven Design](domain-driven-design.md).
 - Ensure new features align with the existing architecture.
+- Organize code by business domain, not technical function.
+- Use repositories for data access, services for business logic.

 ## Testing

 - Write tests for all new functionality.
 - Run existing tests before submitting a PR: `poetry run pytest` for backend, `pnpm test` for frontend.
 - Include both unit and integration tests when appropriate.
+- Follow test naming conventions and organize tests by domain.

 ## Documentation